 - Medical students must not hold a graduate degree and must be in good standing as determined by their registrar.

-The following funding options are available to domestic students accepted to the program:
+The following funding options are available to domestic students accepted to the program.
+Students receive a minimum stipend $4,800 in total (June-August) through one of the following:

-OPTION #2: Full funding from the supervisor.
-The supervisor funds the student through an operating grant, affiliated research facility funds etc. This option is at the sole discretion of the supervisor.
-The IMS office does not administer this option.
+OPTION #2: Full Funding from the Supervisor.
+The supervisor funds the student ($4,800) through an operating grant, affiliated research facility funds etc. The IMS office does not administer this option.

-OPTION #3: Joint funding.
-50% funding provided by the supervisor, 50% funding provided by the IMS.
+OPTION #3: Joint Funding*.
+IMS provides $2,000 and the supervisor to provide the remaining $2,800.
 IMS funding is subject to availability.
 This option is a competitive process and not guaranteed.

 For more information please contact Elena Gessas